docker/docs/docker-hub/onboard-business.md

 > **Note**
 >
-> If you will use Docker Single Sign-on (SSO), users from your IdP are automatically provisioned in your organization when they sign in.
+> If you will use Docker Single Sign-on (SSO), users from your identity provider (IdP) are automatically provisioned in your organization when they sign in.
 You can identify which users have signed in to Docker Hub by viewing your organization's members in Docker Hub.
 You can also perform the steps below to identify users before you configure SSO.

 1. Identify the Docker users in your organization.
    * If your organization uses device management software, like MDM or JAMF, you may use the device management software to help identify users that already have Docker Desktop installed.
 See your device management software's documentation for details.